- P 604-687-0549 ext 108

-Tim is described as an “excellent lawyer” lawyer and an up-and- coming figure in dispute resolution in Vancouver in the 2016 edition of Chambers Canada.
-He is ranked by Best Lawyers in Canada in administrative and public law and corporate and commercial litigation.
+Tim is ranked by Benchmark Canada as a Vancouver “litigation star” in Aboriginal law, and he is listed by Best Lawyers in Canada in Aboriginal law, administrative and public law, and corporate and commercial litigation.
 He was recognized by Lexpert Magazine as one of Canada’s Leading Lawyers under 40 and a US/ Canada Cross-Border Litigation Lawyer to Watch.
-In addition to his practice, Tim teaches administrative law at UBC law school as an adjunct professor.
+In addition to his practice, Tim has taught administrative law at UBC law school as an adjunct professor.

 Tim practiced for over a decade at a leading Vancouver firm, where he was a partner.
-He litigated in many different areas of law, but with particular focuses on acting for First Nations in Aboriginal law and on cases involving other aspects of public law.
-He acts and advises First Nations on matters involving Aboriginal rights and title and governments’ duty to consult and accommodate, and he represents First Nations in negotiations with industry proponents.
+He has litigated in many areas of law, but with particular emphases on acting for Indigenous peoples in Aboriginal law matters and on cases involving other aspects of public law.
+He advises and acts for First Nations on matters involving Aboriginal rights and title and governments’ duty to consult and accommodate, and he represents First Nations in negotiations with government and industry.
 He has substantial experience in environmental assessment and regulatory hearings, including before the National Energy Board.
-Tim has also acted at trial and on appeal in many leading constitutional cases, and before large public inquiries.

 Tim grew up in Vancouver.
 He was called to the bar in 2004 after studying law at the University of Toronto and clerking at the BC Court of Appeal.